Outlaw Queen

 Outlaw Queen is a 1957 American western film directed by Herbert S. Greene and starring Andrea King, Harry James and Robert Clarke.

-Synopsis
+Plot

 Christina, the daughter of Greek immigrants tours the West with her uncle in a sharpshooting act.
 After losing their earnings one night in a game of poker in Conway's saloon, they win it back again by shouting out their opponents cards in Greek.
 Christina opens her own rival saloon which is soon a huge success, and before long has built up a business empire including a ranch.
 Conways's resentment leads him to try and destroy her.